Ramona's Cuisine

 • Turn the fire/stove off and leave it aside for now.

-• Cooking the meat will only take two minutes so you can either do it in parallel and start at step 10 or 11 to finish all at once but if you don't feel confident doing this just leave it for the last bit, it will only take a couple of minutes so no panic of veggies getting cold.
-Place a frying pan on fire (set high) add the coconut oil and when it starts sizzling add the marinated meat.
+• Cooking the meat will only take two minutes, so you can either do it in parallel and start at step 10 or 11 to finish all at once, but if you don't feel confident doing this, just leave it for the last bit; it will only take a couple of minutes, so no panic about veggies getting cold.
+Place a frying pan on fire (set high), add the coconut oil, and when it starts sizzling, add the marinated meat.
 Crash some pepper and cook for 2 minutes.

 • Put the vegetables on serving plates and add the meat, sprinkle sesame seeds, and enjoy!